Code-Institute-Submissions/z-1-radio/README.md

 https://www.w3schools.com/
 https://www.liveradio.ie/
 Google images shareware
-*Most images are borrowed and won't be used commercially.
+*Most images are borrowed and won't be used commercialy.
 The images are for demonstration purposes only.